-- Please make every effort to be seated and prepared for class by 1:00.
-Attendance will be taken periodically over the course of the term at the beginning of class.
+- Please make every effort to be seated and prepared for class by 11:15.
+Attendance will be taken at the beginning of most, if not all, classes.
 Students are expected to attend each class session with an engaged frame of mind.
 Students should be prepared to contribute thoughtful conversation to the topics under discussion.
 Absence from class may result a deduction of 1 mark.
-Class participation is assessed on the balance.
-Periodically students will be called upon randomly (from the class list) to answer a question or to offer an insightful opinion.
-Quality of responses can contribute to class participation assessment. - > Students may enhance their participation grade by contributing commentary and analysis to online discussion forums found on Moodle. - > Students in class but otherwise engaged in non-class activities are simply in the same room and may be assessed as absent.
-Students who regularly arrive late, leave in the middle, or depart early may be marked as absent.
+Class participation is assessed on the balance. - Students may enhance their participation grade by contributing commentary and analysis to online discussion forums found on Moodle. - Students in class but otherwise engaged in non-class activities are simply in the same room and may be assessed as absent.
+Students who regularly arrive late, leave in the middle, or depart early may be marked as absent. - Students absent from 12 or more classes automatically receive a failing grade for the course.